 In 2011, certain of the Company's Directors personally guaranteed various loans or leases for the Company from First Republic Bank and U.S. Bancorp Business Equipment Finance Group, see Note 8.
 In consideration for the personal guarantees, these directors were given the opportunity to purchase fully vested warrants exercisable for common stock, which were determined to have a fair value of \$425 at issuance.
-The deferred financing costs are the fair value of the related warrants less the purchase price of the warrants.
-These financing costs were deferred and were being amortized over the term of the loan or lease obligation.
-The amount amortized to interest expense was \$55 and \$147 in 2015 and 2014, respectively.
-The leases were paid off early due to the opening of a new line of credit, resulting in acceleration of the expensing of the outstanding deferred financing costs in 2014.
+The debt discount is the fair value of the related warrants less the purchase price of the warrants.
+These leases were paid off early due to the opening of a new line of credit, resulting in acceleration of the expensing of the outstanding debt discount.
+These debt discounts were being amortized over the term of the loan or lease obligation.
+The amount amortized to interest expense was \$55 in 2015.
 See Note 8.